andreimaftei28/Projects-on-JetBrainsAcademy/README.md

 # hangman-project-on-JetBrainAcademy
-This is the forst project i've managed to complet on hyperskill.org ,Python Developer track
+This is the forst project i've managed to complete on hyperskill.org ,Python Developer track